voidshine/dameo_book/Game05.md

 *36...              c4d3*
 *37.h8:h1           d3:f3*
-*38.g1g2            ...*
+*38.h1g2            ...*

 Black is forced to sacrifice two pieces in order to get the king.
 An almost symmetrical position arises, which is also likely to lead to a draw.
 But I don't sit down at the board to play for a draw.
-I dislike opening theory and the high percentage of draws in chess and draughts so much that I clung to Dameo as a last resort to avoid all that.
+I dislike opening theory and the high percentage of draws in Chess and Draughts so much that I clung to Dameo as a last resort to avoid all that.

 **36...         h2h1**